Video Codec

 Note

-To modify profile & level, please set it via gst-caps.
+To modify profile and level, please set it via gst-caps.
 If set by extra-controls directly, The profile & level will be overridden during gst caps negotiation.

 Performance Measurement